cybertraining-dsc/fa20-523-327/project/project.md

 ## 4.Data Preprocessing

 All work done on this project was completed through Google Colab.
 Once the dataset is imported from Kaggle onto Google Colab data preprocessing is necessary to translate the raw data into a readable format.
+Pandas and Datetime are used for data preprocessing.

 To begin there are several labels which can be taken out of the model as they do not appear revelant or cannot be run through the model: